Estate Improvement Programme

 The dedicated rehousing officers support residents through every step of the move process.

-Demolition can only take place once all of the tenants and leaseholders in those blocks have been rehoused.
-Advice, guidance, and support will be available for residents during the demolition and the Council and Homes for Haringey will work hard to ensure that disruption to residents is minimised during this period of works.
+Residents of Tangmere have all been rehoused and demolition activity is now taking place.
+Advice, guidance, and support will be available for residents throughout the demolition and the Council will work hard to ensure that disruption to residents is minimised during this period of works.

-The Council and Homes for Haringey are keen for residents to contribute to this process as you know your homes better than anyone.
-As such, opportunities for residents to get involved will be advertised on this website and through Homes for Haringey’s communication channels in the near future.
+The Council are keen for residents to contribute to this process as you know your homes better than anyone.
+As such, opportunities for residents to get involved will be advertised on this website and through the Council's communication channels in the near future.

 To ensure that Broadwater Farm residents can benefit the most from the changes taking place on the estate the Council is investing in an ambitious socio-economic programme that aims to provide jobs, skills, training, and activities for local people.
 This programme is constantly evolving – using feedback from service users and the community – to ensure that the right programmes are delivered for local people.